 Rental Application Form

-A form that a landlord may ask a tenant to fill out before renting that requests information about the tenant, such as the tenant’s address, telephone number, employment history, credit references, and the like.
+A landlord may ask a tenant to fill out a form before renting that requests information about the tenant, such as the tenant’s address, telephone number, employment history, credit references, and the like.

 The time between rental payments, for example, a week or a month.